danielfrg/danielfrg.com/src/content/blog/2024/04/plausible-300k-daily-users.md

 Not for the games.
 I totally would if it was the only tracking thing I added to the websites.
 For 5 dollars per month that's fine.
 But the reality is that the websites are profitable because of Ads and they track everything.
-So it makes no sense.
+It would also be just another JS to load on the page.
+It makes no sense.

 I will keep running this and migrate the tracking of my personal websites, documentation site for my OSS libraries and other stuff.

 Because of privacy?
-Yes and no. I like self hosting this stuff and honeslty liked the simplicity of Plausible.
+A big part of that is privacy yes.
+I think that as tech people we should show others that this is possible and do our part.

+I also like self host a lot of stuff in my mini homelab and I like self self-hosting this stuff.